Johnkecops/ASD_Chatbot/README.md

 ## Important limitations

-- This project is a reconstruction from the PDF, not an official release from the paper authors.
 - The paper itself states that further **clinical validation** and **ethical clearance** are required before real-world deployment with ASD patients.
 - The included fallback mode is a practical addition for local demos when a trained ParlAI model is unavailable.
 - This repository is **not** a medical device and must not be used as a substitute for professional care.